edburns/javaland-javaee/index.md

 The instructor will use an etherpad to share credentials and other details not suitable for putting in the live repository.

+PENDING Update with link to etherpad from [riseup.net](https://pad.riseup.net/).

 ## Common set up for the rest of the day

 <details>